alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 ## Done
-With GitHub Actions done and dusted, perhaps it is time to turn our attention towards improving observability of Kubernetes resources.
+With GitHub Actions setup, perhaps it is time to turn our attention towards improving observability of Kubernetes resources.